Poems

 Paradise

-I believe we are in the garden of Eden
+We are in the garden of Eden

 And the fruit of the tree is tangerines

-This is how I feel with my head in her lap
+with my head in her lap

 Tangerine, grape, and wheat dripping down my lip